Terry Garrity: Career

 In 1969 she published, under the pseudonym of "J.", The Sensuous Woman, subtitled "the first how-to book for the female who yearns to be all woman".
 It was also published as The Way to Become the Sensuous Woman.
 The book spent eight weeks at No. 1 on the New York Times bestseller list and nearly a year on the list overall.
 In later editions, she used the name Terry Garrity.
 A spoken-word record album was made in 1969, based on the book, called J – The Way To Become A Sensuous Woman.

 In 1977, she published Total Loving: how to love and be loved for the rest of your life, and in 1984, Story of "J": the author of The Sensuous Woman tells the bitter price of her crazy success, with her brother John Garrity as co-author.
 In this book she and her brother discuss how she coped with depression.

-Living in South Florida, Garrity has several new projects underway with expected publication dates in 2024 and 2025.